Subinitial's Tech Assist is our program where one of our test experts meets with you at your facility to get you going with automated test quickly.

 The output of these discussion will be a quote for either requirements definition & system design, or just system design if you're providing the requirements document.

 In order for us to design an ATP we'll need proper understanding of your DUT and system.
-We come to the table from a design engineer's perspective, so we don't need hand-holding, but we will be in search for the right information.
+We come to the table from a design engineer's perspective, so we don't need hand-holding, but we will be in search for the right information about your DUT.

 Below we go through details of Documents, Requirements Definition, & System Design.
 Though each piece can be treated separately, for the optimal solution they will all be inter-related.

-Getting this right is critical to avoid costly changes later in the process.
-We can drive the effort on the requirements definition, or you can.
-If we're driving then we'll be optimizing the tradeoff of: test accuracy / coverage / thoroughness vs. cost of equipment & total-solution, depending on your priorities.
+Getting the Requirements Definition right is critical to avoid potentially costly changes later in the process.
+We prefer to drive the effort on the requirements definition.
+We'll be optimizing the tradeoff of: test accuracy / coverage / thoroughness vs. cost of equipment & total-solution, depending on your priorities.
 If you have an engineer with experience generating thorough automated test requirements, you can provide us a requirements definition document.
 However, ensure you set aside appropriate hours for the engineer to get this together (typically 20 to 60 hours).

-Request our template Requirements Definition Template if you are interested in writing the requirements yourself.
+We use our Requirements Definition Template to build and document the requirements, or you can complete this document if you are interested in writing the requirements yourself.

 System design is taking the requirements and selecting the equipment to be used, test setup form-factor, DUT interface, connectors, cabling, operator workflow, deployment plan & needs, reporting integration, etc.